devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 I also play Capture the Flag in a while, which is a game for hackers or any cybersecurity enthusiast.

-I've started this blog because I want to seed back the knowledge to the community.
+I have started this blog because I want to seed back the knowledge to the community.
 I'll post or share my writeups, research, walkthroughs, tips & tricks, and much more...

 *I think that's it for now...*
 ![bye](https://media.giphy.com/media/hpXxJ78YtpT0s/giphy.gif)